-The FORCE Society for Kids’ Mental Health—Information and resources for families dealing with mental health difficulties in young people.
-To get in touch, visit www.forcesociety.com or call 1-855-887-8004.
+The Institute of Families for Child and Youth Mental Health—Information and resources for families dealing with mental health difficulties in young people.
+To get in touch, visit www.familysmart.ca or call 1-855-887-8004.

 This content was originally created by the Canadian Mental Health Association BC Division.
 It is used under the terms of a Creative Commons License.
 More information can be found below.

 Get Connected by Canadian Mental Health Association BC Division is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License